How to form diatonic chords of C minor scale?

 i, iiº, III, iv, v, VI, VII

-The seven diatonic chords formed from the key of C minor are:
+The seven diatonic chords in the C minor key are:

 i.
 C – E♭ – G (C minor chord)